MichaelSmith842/AgricultureYeildPrediction/README.md

 python setup.py
 ```

-This will set up your environment and launch the Streamlit application automatically.
+This will set up the environment and Streamlit application automatically.

 ## Manual Installation

-If you prefer to set up manually:

 ```bash
 # Set up virtual environment